KineticCafe/docker-sqitch-pgtap/Maintenance.md

 Maintenance of kineticcafe/sqitch-pgtap is fairly easy but has some points worth documenting.

-On every release, remember to update the `pgtap.tar` cache with `just get-pgtap`.
+On every release, remember to update the `opt/pgtap` cache files with `just get-pgtap`.

 ## Updating Package Versions